dundee/gdu/README.md

     chmod +x gdu_linux_amd64
     mv gdu_linux_amd64 /usr/bin/gdu

-Or see the [installation page](./INSTALL.md) for other ways how to install Gdu to your system.
+See the [installation page](./INSTALL.md) for other ways how to install Gdu to your system.

+Or you can use Gdu directly via Docker:

+    docker run --rm --init --interactive --tty --privileged --volume /:/mnt/root ghcr.io/dundee/gdu /mnt/root

 ## Usage